SPAAM-community/spaam-community.github.io/code-of-conduct.md

 - Nasreen Broomand (EN, UCSC, Santa Cruz, nbrooman@ucsc.edu)

 To report any violation you can contact any of the members of the SPAAM Safety Office or fill out the [**anonymous report form**](https://forms.gle/9RqKZL8hXBxMvFLs6).

+### 9. License and attribution

+This is modified after the Code of Conduct distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) and [Conf Code of Conduct](https://confcodeofconduct.com/) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

+Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).